Working from home for over a decade has taught me many things.

 Working from home does not always mean you will be at home; most of my blogging peers start their day in a cafe working on their blogs.
-If you are out working on your laptop, your staple technology kit should include a good power bank, mobile hotspot, etc.
+If you are out working on your laptop, your staple technology kit should include a good power bank, a mobile hotspot, etc.

-No Distraction Zone
+Create a No Distraction Zone

-I know it’s hard to do this, but if you are planning to work from home for a reasonable amount of time, then create a separate work-space for yourself.
+I know it’s hard to do this, but if you are planning to work from home for a reasonable amount of time, then create a separate work space for yourself.

 If you are a family with kids, then it might seem like an impossible task to create a home office, but it’s something that will save your day.
 Having a dedicated space to work will create boundaries between your work and your family.